menacit/practical_cryptography_course/28-net_crypt.md

 Supports tunneling of L2 and L3 traffic.

-PSK or X.509 for device authentication.
+PSK or X.509 for peer authentication.

-Store client credentials on HW token such as the YubiKey.
+Supports storing client credentials on HW token such as the YubiKey.

 Tons of configuration options, for better or worse.

 ![bg right:30%](images/28-panda.jpg)